wp-plugins/wp-songbook/readme.txt

 = Songs managing =
 - Custom post type "Songs"
-- Using editor you can edit lyrics or chords of your song
+- Using editor you can edit lyrics of your song
 - Adds custom box for uploading and linking files to songs
 - Adds custom box for adding Youtube video and song tempo
+- Adds custom box for Authors, Albums and Genres.

 = Linked file manager =
-- Allows to sort, lock or unlink files from songs
+- Allows to sort, lock for private or unlink files from songs
 - Displays linked files under the song lyrics

 = Song list =